saveourtool/diktat/info/guide/guide-chapter-2.md

  * @since 1.6
  */
 ```

-### <a name="c2.2"></a> 2.2 Comments to the file header
+### <a name="c2.2"></a> 2.2 Adding comments on the file header

+This section describes the general rules of adding comments on the file header.

-### <a name="r2.2.1"></a> Rule 2.2.1: Comments on the file header must include copyright information, without the creation date and author's name (use VCS for history management instead).
-The content inside files that contain multiple or no classes should also be described.
+Comments on the file header must include copyright information, without the creation date and author's name (use VCS for history management).
+Also, describe the content inside files that contain multiple or no classes.

-Comments on the file header should be placed before the package name and imports.
+Place comments on the file header before the package name and imports.
 If you need to add more content to the comment, subsequently add it in the same format.

-The following examples for Huawei describe the format of the **copyright license**: \
+The following examples for Huawei describe the format of the *copyright license*: \
 Chinese version: `版权所有 (c) 华为技术有限公司 2012-2020` \
 English version: `Copyright (c) Huawei Technologies Co., Ltd. 2012-2020.
 All rights reserved.`

-Regarding the **release notes**, see examples below:
+Regarding the *release notes*, see examples below:

-- `2012-2020` can be modified according to your actual situation. `2012` and `2020` are the years the file was first created and last modified, respectively.
+* `2012-2020` can be modified according to your actual situation. `2012` and `2020` are the years the file was first created and last modified, respectively.
 These two years can be the same (for example, `2020–2020`).
 When the file is substantially changed (for example, through feature extensions and major refactorings), the subsequent years must be updated.

-- The **copyright statement** can use your company's subsidiaries, as shown in the below examples: \
+* The *copyright statement* can use your company's subsidiaries, as shown in the below examples: \
 Chinese version: `版权所有 (c) 海思半导体 2012-2020` \
 English version: `Copyright (c) Hisilicon Technologies Co., Ltd. 2012-2020.
 All rights reserved.`

-- The copyright information should not be written in KDoc style or use single-line comments.
+* The copyright information should not be written in KDoc style or use single-line comments.
 It must start from the beginning of the file.
 The following example is a copyright statement for Huawei, without other functional comments:

 ```kotlin